What is PegIntron?

 What other drugs will affect PegIntron?

-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Other drugs may interact peginterferon alfa-2b, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about PegIntron (peginterferon alfa-2b)

 - Other brands

 Related treatment guides

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use PegIntron only for the indication prescribed.

-Copyright 1996-2016 Cerner Multum, Inc. Version: 21.01.
+Copyright 1996-2022 Cerner Multum, Inc. Version: 21.01.